 Brandon Hurlbut | Co-founder & Partner

-Brandon currently serves as a member of the board of directors to Sparkfund and as a member of the Sierra Club Clean Tech Council.
-He also serves as an advisor to the Solutions Project and Powerhouse.
+Brandon currently serves as a member of the board of directors to Sparkfund and The Solutions Project.
+He is a member of the Sierra Club Clean Tech Council and serves as an advisor to Powerhouse.
 Previously, he served on the advisory board of GE Current and as a senior fellow at Center for American Progress.